PaddlePaddle/PaddleX/deploy/hps/README_en.md

 ## 1.3 Building Image

-After completing Step 1.2: Freeze Requirement, if you need to build the GPU image, make sure to place the following installation packages in the `server_env` directory in advance:[cuDNN 8.9.7-CUDA 11.x Tar](https://developer.nvidia.cn/rdp/cudnn-archive) and [TensorRT 8.6.1.6-Ubuntu 20.04 Tar Package](https://developer.nvidia.com/nvidia-tensorrt-8x-download).For Triton Inference Server, a precompiled version will be automatically downloaded during the build process, so manual download is not required.To build a GPU image , run the following command:
+After completing Step 1.2: Freeze Requirement, if you need to build the GPU image, make sure to place the following installation packages in the `server_env` directory in advance:[cuDNN 8.9.7-CUDA 11.x Tar](https://developer.nvidia.cn/rdp/cudnn-archive) and [TensorRT 8.6-Linux x86_64 GA Tar Package](https://developer.nvidia.com/nvidia-tensorrt-8x-download).For Triton Inference Server, a precompiled version will be automatically downloaded during the build process, so manual download is not required.To build a GPU image , run the following command:

 ```bash
 ./scripts/build_deployment_image.sh -k gpu -t latest-gpu